sarahfreire2710/SQL-Scripts/README.md

+# SQL Scripts
-This project has all the various SQL scripts I've written to extract various information for analysis.
+This project has all the various SQL scripts I've written to extract information for analysis.